The Lower Beverley Lake Association

 5. Stay informed

 It is important to stay informed and attuned to developments in science and research and incentive programs that may affect you and your waterfront property.
 Sign up to receive FOCA’s free monthly Elert (electronic newsletter) today at https://foca.on.ca!

 Shoreline Owner’s Guide to Healthy Waterfronts: This guide gives a quick and easy overview of ways to make the most of your shoreline property, while living in balance with your lake’s fragile ecosystem. https://foca.on.ca/shoreline-owners-guide-to-healthy-waterfronts/

 Ontario Centre for Climate Impacts and Adaptation Resources www.climateontario.ca

 Do you have a Cottage that you have for rent on the lake??

 As a service to our members and others who love and enjoy Lower Beverley Lake, we are trying something new… We will publish information about cottages on the lake that are available to rent.
-In order to put information regarding your cottage, you must be a paid member of the association for 2016.
-The cost for listing your cottage will be $60 for the season. follow link…
+In order to put information regarding your cottage, you must be a paid member of the association for 2017. follow link…